GiovanniZambiasi/gameplay-framework-unity/README.md

     }
 }
 ```
-Notice how the `Wizard`'s dependency with `ISpellFactory` is resolved in the `Setup` method overload.
+Notice how the `Wizard`'s dependency to `ISpellFactory` is fulfilled in the `Setup` method overload.
 This is how the `WizardManager` does that:
 ```cs
 namespace WizardsAndGoblins.Wizards
 {